 The pension plan's policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset allocations over short time spans.
-The following was the Board's adopted asset allocation policy as of June 30, 2018:
+The following was the Board's adopted asset allocation policy as of June 30, 2019:

 Asset Class Target Allocation

+Domestic equity 39%

 Domestic fixed income 25%

-Domestic equity 39%

 Non- US equity 21%

 Real Estate 10%

 Defensive equity 5%

 Total 100 %

 The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rate of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2018 are summarized in the following table:
+Best estimates of arithmetic real rate of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2019 are summarized in the following table:

 Long Term Expected

 Asset Class Real Rate of Return

-Domestic Fixed Income 3.20%

-Domestic Equity 7.30%

 International Equity 7.70%

-Real Estate 7.40%
+Domestic Equity 7.50%

-Defensive Equity 6.90%
+Defensive Equity 6.70%

+Real Estate 6.60%

+Domestic Fixed Income 2.60%